Choosing your Perfect Wedding Venue.

-Like so many wedding related questions there is so much choice out there that it can become a little overwhelming.
+Like so many wedding-related questions there is so much choice of wedding venue types out there that it can become a little overwhelming.

-This might at least help you narrow down the type of wedding venue you are looking for and take away some of the overwhelming choice.
+This might at least help you narrow down the type of wedding venue you are looking for and take away some of the overwhelming choices.

 - Beach & destination.